Challanger524/bplan/readme.md

 CMake should do the rest.

 ## Notes
-`.code-workspace` checked in intentionally and going to be merged with `.vscode/settings.json` later.
+`.code-workspace` checked in intentionally and going to be merged with `.vscode/settings.json` later . .

 ## Screenshots